Newly Admitted First-Year Students

 - ConnectCarolina Tutorial Video Series: Connect Carolina is the portal in which you will register for classes.
 These short video tutorials will walk you through how to register.

 When you arrive at UNC for the start of the fall semester, you should make an effort to get connected to your academic department.
 The best place to start is by attending your department transfer meetings.
 These will occur the day before classes begin.
-Check out the schedule and contact names for each department.
+A schedule and contact names for each department will be coming soon.

 A new policy began in fall of 2017 for any students transferring in at least 30 hours (post-high school).
 This policy grants transfer students a ninth and tenth semester automatically, if it is desired.
 This provides more flexibility for students completing a sequenced major, opting into a double major or adding a minor.
 If you have questions about your credits, please feel free to stop by academic advising.

 The following are other resources on campus that support transfer student success: